chunkaichang/til/python/pandas_bars.md

 # Plotting bar graphs with pandas

 The following code plots a bar graph with 5 groups, each of which has 2 attributes.
+The graph is generated from a dataframe where columns are attributes.

 Note that the plot function returns an `matplotlib.axes.Axes` object, which can be used to set xlabel and ylabel.

 ## Additional features

 - Stacked bars: specifying `stacked=True` in `plot.bar()` will stack attributes of each group.
 - Subplots by attributes: specifying `subplots=True` will split the original graph into subplots by attributes.
-Notice that `plot.bar()` will return an array of axes objects instead.
+Notice that in this case `plot.bar()` returns an array of axes objects instead.

 ```python
 import pandas as pd